WMTW (TV): Translator

 In 2005, WMTW activated two analog repeaters.
 This included W26CQ channel 26 in Colebrook, New Hampshire (transmitter was northeast of town in Coleman State Park), and W27CP channel 27 in White River Junction, Vermont (transmitter was in the Mascoma section of Lebanon, New Hampshire), to make up for lost coverage when it signed off from Mount Washington.
 Under normal conditions, these translators should have been built before WMTW moved off the mountain in order to comply with FCC regulations.
 However, construction was delayed almost four years because the Canadian Radio-television and Telecommunications Commission (CRTC) had to agree to the proposed tower locations for the translators.

 Colebrook is part of the Portland market but White River Junction is considered to be part of the Burlington–Plattsburgh market.
 The latter location was within the former coverage area of WNNE.
 Although that station's transmitter was located on Mount Ascutney (well south of White River Junction), it formerly operated a repeater of its own from Lebanon (transmitter was west of town on Crafts Hill).
 FCC regulations do not usually allow two or more stations from two or more different markets have coverage of the same location (in this case, White River Junction).
 This rule, however, does not apply to repeaters.
 Incidentally, White River Junction is within the fringe area of another Hearst sister station, WMUR-TV.

-Both WMTW repeaters were sold to New Hampshire Public Television in 2009.
+Both WMTW repeaters were sold to New Hampshire Public Television (NHPTV) in 2009.
 W27CP went silent on July 15 after losing the lease on its tower, while W26CQ was shut down by Hearst on September 2 in preparation for the sale.
 The latter transmitter returned as an NHPTV relay on November 4.
 W27CP never returned to the air and its broadcasting license was canceled by the FCC on September 14, 2011.
 More recently, WMTW obtained a construction permit for a translator in Portland on UHF channel 26.
 On April 26, 2010, the station filed a license to cover for the new translator which was granted by the FCC on June 1.
 This essentially allowed it to officially sign-on.